Gutsss77/Comic-Crafter-AI/README.md

 - Install model from `Ollama` locally
   - Model_name : `gemma3:latest`
   - run this command on your terminal to pull model locally: `ollama pull {model_name}`
+- Install all the dependencies
+  - run in terminal `pip install -r ./Model/require.txt`

 # Run Application
 - First run the following command in your terminal to activate Ollama: `ollama list`